catern/supervise/README.md

-Furthermore, if supervise reads an EOF/POLLHUP from `controlfd`, indicating there are no more fds open which can write to `controlfd`, supervise will exit and clean up all its child processes.
+Furthermore, if supervise reads an EOF/POLLHUP from `controlfd`, indicating there are no more fds open which can write to `controlfd`, supervise will SIGKILL all its child processes.
+(supervise will exit shortly thereafter after writing the status to statusfd.)

 A binary interface will be supported soon.